jess-duong/rockbuster-stealth-sql-analysis/README.md

 The top 10 films each generate $170–$215 in revenue, while the bottom 10 generate less than $8.
 This skew means Rockbuster should prioritize acquiring sequel and franchise rights rather than building a large undifferentiated catalog.

 **4. High-value customers are spread globally, not clustered in one region.**
 The top three customers by lifetime value are located in Réunion ($211.55), the United States ($208.58), and Brazil ($194.61).
-This distribution means the launch strategy can't rely on a single geography for premium revenue — a multi-region approach is required from the start.
+This distribution means the launch strategy can't rely on a single geography for premium revenue, but a multi-region approach is required from the start.

 ## Insights Deep Dive

 ### Market Prioritization

 India leads with 60 customers and over $6,000 in total payments, followed by China and the United States.
 These three Tier-1 markets combine high customer volume with established payment infrastructure, making them natural launch targets.
-A secondary tier — Japan (31), Mexico (30), Brazil (28), Russia (28) — offers strong expansion potential with lower competitive intensity.
+A secondary tier with Japan (31), Mexico (30), Brazil (28), and Russia (28) offers strong expansion potential with lower competitive intensity.

 ![High-Affinity Customer Markets](visualizations/High_Affinity_Customer_Markets.png)

 ### Content Performance

 Genre revenue analysis shows a clear hierarchy: Sports, Sci-Fi, and Animation form the top tier, while Drama, Comedy, and Action provide a profitable middle.
 Thriller is an extreme outlier at just $48 total revenue.
-By film rating, PG-13, NC-17, and PG lead revenue — indicating the core audience skews teen-to-adult rather than family-focused.
+By film rating, PG-13, NC-17, and PG lead revenue, indicating the core audience skews teen-to-adult rather than family-focused.

 ### Customer Value